NEPAL

 • Pokhara: One of the most beautiful towns in Nepal, located in a picturesque landscape, full of opportunities for adventures nearby.

 • Sagarmatha-Mt.
 Everest: The most popular region in Nepal- the highest mountain on the Earth (8848 m), surrounded by many other high peaks, famous also for the Everest Base Camp trek and the Sherpa ethnic group.
+This trek is considered one of the best treks in Nepal.

 • Dhaulagiri and Annapurna: Two giant mountains, both 8000-ers, separated by the valley of Kali Gandaki River- the deepest gorge in the world.
 The two mountains are popular for their circuit treks- these are some of the best trekking places in Nepal and in the whole world.